 |Stay in a Gite or vacation home rental on castle grounds for less than a hotel—with a kitchen, extra rooms, and private grounds included.

-More information on Slow Food in France on a Budget
+More Information on Traditional Food in France on a Budget

-Gîtes de France’s official site explains what a rural gite is and what to expect at a French bed and breakfast.
-For more information, I wrote this article on Gîtes de France.
+Gîtes de France explains what a rural gite is and what to expect at a French bed and breakfast.